Facebook Banner Size for Event, Cover, Page & Group. Facebook Banner Image Sizes in 2022.

 Facebook banner size in inches

-Next, we’ll list all of the previously mentioned banner sizes, as well as their Facebook banner size inches:
+Next, we’ll list all of the discussed banner sizes, as well as their Facebook banner size inches:

-It is worth mentioning that the conversion rate used in the list above was set to 96 pixels per 1 inch, which is a standard for regular web content nowadays.
+It is worth mentioning that 96 pixels per single inch were the conversion rate we used in the list above since this is the industry standard for this kind of content.

 Cool Facebook banner examples